 As a medically retired Combat Engineer in the US Army, the Swartz family lived this life.
 Jay was a Sergeant First Class, Platoon Leader when he was injured while deployed in Ramadi, Iraq.
 This attack earned him a Purple Heart and Bronze Star.
 It also ended his 13+ year career.

 While Jay was active duty military, Brenda served their Army community as the Youth Minister to the base and the Family Readiness Leader which later she helped develop this position to the current GS job used military wide.
 During Jay's second deployment to Ramadi, she served as the Family Readiness Support Assistant to the Rear Commander.
 Part of this job included notifications and Memorial Service coordination.
 She is still a sought after resource for families and soldiers across the world and teaches both military and civilians on understanding and living with TBI's and P.T.S.D. among some of the topics.

 Returning to their hometown Wilmington, they began learning how to live with a traumatic brain injury, P.T.S.D. and being a civilian.
 After getting settled they realized the need to continue to be that resource to our men and women who serve and have served and founded Warrior Family Ministries.
 This non-profit serves our heroes, Veterans, Law Enforcement, Fire & Rescue, EMT and 911 Operators, First Responders and their families.

 Seeing the need to equip and send men and women who are called to serve outside the walls of the church they started Warrior Family Chaplains.
-WFMChaplains serve within their community, are credentialed, most are ordained or going through the process and requirements for ordination.
+WFMChaplains serve within their community, are endorsed, most are ordained or in the process to be ordination.
 All of the Chaplains are trained in Crisis & Trauma Response among other educational requirements.

 We are building an Army of Chaplains who serve to impact families with hope.